candiddev/etcha/hugo/content/docs/references/commands.md

 ### `onChange`, `onFail`, `onRemove` {#on}

-A list of other Command [`id`s](#id) to run, or a list of [Events](../events) to trigger, if this Command changes, removes or fails.
+A list of other Command [`id`s](#id) to run, or a list of [Events]({{< ref "/docs/references/events" >}}) to trigger, if this Command changes, removes or fails.
 Event names must be prefixed with `etcha:`.
 Cannot specify the current command ID (can't target self).
 For onChange, targets must exist and occur after the current Command in the Command list (onRemove is the opposite, must occur before), or there will be an error during compilation.

 ### `remove`

 String, the commands or executable to run during [Remove Mode](#remove-mode).
 Can be multiple lines.
 Will be appended to `exec.command`.
 Should return 0 if successful, otherwise it will produce an error.

+### `stdin`

+String, sets the stdin for the Command for `change`, `check`, and `remove`.
+Environment variables will be interpreted before being sent to any commands.